John Molson School of Business advising and registration information 2023-2024

-Note: The information provided in these videos is currently being updated and is subject to change without notice.
+Note: The information is subject to change without notice.
 Please consult the Undergraduate Calendar for up-to-date rules and regulations regarding your studies.

 Common registration issues